Gunther Park

-Gunther Park (now Chase Park) was a semi-professional baseball park in Chicago, Illinois.
-The field site was a large block bounded by Clark Street (east), Leland Avenue (south) and Ashland Avenue (west), and was built in 1905.
-It was just 11 blocks north of Wrigley Field., and held a capacity of approximately 5,000.
+Gunther Park (now Chase Park) was a baseball park in Chicago, Illinois.
+The field site was a large block bounded by North Ashland Avenue (west, home plate); Hills Court (north, left field); buildings and North Clark Street (east, center field); and Leland Avenue (south, right field) and was built in 1905.
+It was just 11 blocks north of the eventual site of Wrigley Field, and held a capacity of approximately 5,000.

 A handful of local amateur football and baseball games were played at the location in late autumn of 1904, the first being held on November 2.[Chicago Tribune, November 3, 1904, p.
 8] The venue was initially called "Gunther's Park".